Robust Online Selection with Uncertain Offer Acceptance: The LP Formulation

-\item Taking the dual of $(D)$, we obtain $(P)$ in Figure~\ref{fig:LP}.
 Variables $x_{t,s}$ are associated with constraints~\eqref{eq:const_1}, $y_{t,s}$ with constraints~\eqref{eq:const_2}.
 Take any solution $(\x,\y)$ of the problem $(P)$ and note that the objective does not depend on $\y$.
 Incrementing $\y$ to tighten all constraints does not alter the feasibility of the solution and the objective does not change; thus we can assume that all constraints are tight in $(P)$.
-Here, $x_{t,s}$ is the probability that a policy (determined by $\x,\y$) reaches the state $(t,s)$ and makes an offer, while $y_{t,s}$ is the probability that the same policy reaches state $(t,s)$ but decides to pass.
+Here, $x_{t,s}$ is the probability that a policy (determined by $\x,\y$) reaches the state $(t,s)$ and makes an offer, while $y_{t,s}$ is the probability that the same policy reaches state $(t,s)$ but decides to not to make an offer.